 What is APR?

-All banks and lenders have to declare their APR up front so you have the opportunity to compare financial products.
-The amount of APR charged will vary from lender to lender, and will affect the total amount you have to pay back.
+All banks and lenders must declare APR up front so you can compare financial products.
+The amount of APR charged will vary from lender to lender and will affect the total amount you have to pay back.

-How is APR calculated?
+How does APR work?

 What is a good APR?

-It is worth putting the effort into searching out a loan with lower APR, as it will help to make your repayments more manageable.
+It is worth scouring the market to find a loan with a lower APR, as it will likely help to make your repayments over time more manageable.
 Ideally you want your money to go towards paying off the loan, rather than being spent on interest.